 Where will One Degree Academy’s permanent building be?

-The Education Funding Agency (EFA) has been working with One Degree Academy to secure its new home.
+The Education Funding Agency (ESFA) has been working with One Degree Academy to secure its new home.
 This will be at the Chase Farm Hospital development near to our temporary site and will house One Degree Academy’s brand new buildings and state-of-the-art educational facilities.

 Until our new home is complete, we are temporarily located at Heron Hall school in Ponders End, in a newly re-developed site on part of the former North Middlesex University.
 This outstanding educational accommodation in a beautiful Art-Deco building is located very close to Southbury Station, 6 minutes by train from Silver Street Station.